Floodlit trail

-An floodlit trail (Norwegian: Lysløype) (Swedish: Elljusspår) is an electrically illuminated trail, often completely or partly in a forest.
+A floodlit trail (Norwegian: Lysløype; Swedish: Elljusspår) is an electrically illuminated trail, often completely or partly in a forest.

 Trails

-During seasons with bare ground the floodlit trails are used for among other jogging and walking.
+Floodlit trails are used for jogging or walking, even during hours of darkness.
 They often take the form of landscaped trails with gravel or woodchips as a surface layer.
-In wintertime skiing trails are groomed on many of them, if the snow conditions allow it.
-During this time, when the snow is groomed, jogging and walking is strongly discouraged.
+When snow-covered, snowshoe and skiing trails may be groomed.
+While groomed, pedestrian use may be restricted.

+Norway

+An illuminated track in Oslo, Norway was opened in 1946.